Tàladh Chrìosda

 Tàladh Chrìosda is the popular name for the Scottish Gaelic Christmas carol Tàladh ar Slànaigheir.
 It is traditionally sung at Midnight Mass in the Outer Hebrides in Scotland.
 The 29 verses of the hymn date from the 19th century and are intended to represent a lullaby for the Christ Child by the Blessed Virgin.

 The same hymn was popularised throughout the Anglosphere during the early 20th century by Marjory Kennedy-Fraser as an art song with translated lyrics and the title The Christ-Child's Lullaby.

 The Collector

-The song was written down from the oral tradition by Allan MacDonald (1859-1905), one of the most important figures in modern Scottish Gaelic literature and Celtic studies, and appeared in his 1893 Catholic hymnal in Gaelic.
+The song was written down from the oral tradition by Allan MacDonald and appeared in his 1893 Catholic hymnal in Gaelic.
 American ethnomusicologist Amy Murray first heard the lullaby being sung from the choir loft of St Michael's Roman Catholic Church upon Eriskay.
-Deeply moved, she asked Father Allan afterwards whether it was another of his translations of Gregorian chant into Scottish Gaelic.
-MacDonald made a face and admitted that he had transcribed the music and lyrics after hearing the lullaby sung by traditional singers inside a ceilidh house and had included both in his hymnal.
-MacDonald admitted, however, to preferring the now lost way it had previously been sung and expressed a belief that its adaptation to choral performance at Mass had harmed the lullaby significantly.
+Deeply moved, she asked MacDonald afterwards whether it was another of his translations of Gregorian chant into Scottish Gaelic.
+He made a face and admitted that he had transcribed the music and lyrics after hearing the lullaby sung by traditional singers inside a ceilidh house and had included both in his hymnal.
+MacDonald admitted, to preferring the now lost way it had previously been sung and expressed a belief that its adaptation to choral performance at Mass had harmed the lullaby significantly.